welcome to basecamp

 • Adventure Trips

-Our Adventure Trips are for seeing what we covered in the Skills oWrkshops come to life and turning our big talk into action.
-Each trip’s activities and advenutres will be based on the module we’re lookig at.
+Our Adventure Trips are for seeing what we covered in the Skills Workshops come to life and turning our big talk into action.
+Each trip’s activities and adventures will be based on the module we’re looking at.
 So if the theme is The Fear Factor, we might take on an epic abseil or a night hike.
 Over the course of the year you’ll jump into plunge pools, abseil down cliffs, scramble up waterfalls, climb mountains and start to really discover what it means to believe in yourself and push yourself out of your comfort zone.
 You’ll spend evenings round the campfire, make new friends and above all, have a blast and make memories to last a lifetime.

 When you join us on a Basecamp Programme you’ll become part of a Basecamp Huddle, which is like a family of 7-8 young people.
 Huddles are led by one of our trained Adventure Youth Coaches.
 On Adventure Trips, we’ll gather in our Huddles before dinner and use the time to reflect on the theme of the trip and our learnings together, through informal coaching, games and conversation.
 It’s time to celebrate, shout each other out, get to know each other better and ask for individual support if you want it.